samueleantonelli/Explainable_ResNet/README.md

-# ResNet
+# Explainability for ResNet trained on CUB-200-2011
 Explainability approaches applied to a ResNet50 and ResNet101 trained on CUB-200-2011.

-# Steps to implement the code
+## Steps to implement the code

 1. Create a new environment with python >= 3.10